nasawyer7/evtxtoelk/README.rst

 EvtxtoElk
 ============

 A lightweight tool to load Windows Event Log evtx files into Elasticsearch.

+This also includes my configuration on windows as well, which is much less flushed out.

 Examples
 --------